BiancaTaisePommerening/Pewlett-Hackard-Analysis/README.md

 ### Average of Retiring per Eligible Employees by Title

 - The image below shows the code used and table resulting from it.
 On this joined table, we can see the total amount of retiring employees per title, amount of mentorship eligible employees per title and the average of eligible mentors per retiring employees by each job title.
-There are two 'null' values on the Manager title row, the reason for that is: there is mentorship eligible manager.
+There are two 'null' values on the Manager title row, the reason for that is: there aren't any eligible managers to be mentors.
 This data can also be found on the Data folder as Pewlett-Hackard-Analysis/Data/retir_per_elig_by_title.csv

 ![avg_by_title](./Resources/avg_by_title.png)